josephwright/josephwright.github.io/_posts/2010-05-23-from-newcommand-to-newdocumentcommand.md

 ```
 <!-- {% endraw %} -->

-Don't worry if you forget to do the test: the special marker that is used here will simply print ‘-NoValue-’ as a reminder!
+Don't worry if you forget to do the test: the special marker that is used here will simply print '-NoValue-' as a reminder!

 ## Two types of optional argument

 Sometimes you might want two different optional arguments, and be able to tell which is which.
-This can be done by using something other than square brackets, often using angle brackets (‘&lt;’ and ‘&gt;’).
-We can do that using the letter ‘`d`’ (or ‘`D`’ if we give a default).
+This can be done by using something other than square brackets, often using angle brackets ('&lt;' and '&gt;').
+We can do that using the letter '`d`' (or '`D`' if we give a default).

 ```latex
 \NewDocumentCommand\TwoTypesOfOpt{D&lt;&gt;{}O{}m}%